Learning and Engagement Abroad: Methods and Goals

 Incorporating an international experience into your curriculum is a great way to take what you teach at Illinois to a new level.
 This integration helps prepare students for the demands of today's global society.
 Some ideas include: project-based work abroad; experiential, hands-on activities (e.g., a senior design project created jointly with students at a host university); a community-based learning experience, a study tour abroad connected to a course taught on campus; a lecture-based course abroad; or an on-campus class focusing on the international aspects of your discipline.

-To learn more about how to integrate international study, speak with the personnel of your college or Stacy Billman or Jenna Krosch Coordinators for Short-Term Programs who handle new programs.
+To learn more about how to integrate international study, speak with the personnel of your college or Stacy Billman, Senior Coordinator for Short-Term Programs who handles new programs.
 For information on publicity and classroom visits, please contact Bridget Doyle.
 For information on credit for international study please contact Tatiana Nikolaeva.
 For study abroad contacts in your college and others, please see our Contacts page.

 Faculty or Staff Research and Travel Abroad